renlulu/ParseProject/Atomic Wallet/project.md

 ---
+name: Atomic Wallet
-name: Atomic Walletdescription: A secure cryptocurrency wallet that allows users to buy and exchange crypto for USD with credit cards in seconds.
+description: A secure cryptocurrency wallet that allows users to buy and exchange crypto for USD with credit cards in seconds.
 logo: Yes
 categories: Wallet, staking
 status: Live